-We campervanned through the Peloponnese which meant we could take all of the ample opportunities for free parking and wild camping, including on isolated beaches.
-We were travelling in November and early December (late Autumn/winter) so avoided the crowds but still had plenty of days of sunshine.
+We motorhomed through the Peloponnese, which meant we could make use of the ample opportunities for free parking and wild camping, including those on beautiful isolated beaches.

-We recommend the Motorhome Republic – they can search for the best deals for you with various pick-up points and countries.
+We highly recommend the Motorhome Republic — they can search for the best deals for you with various pick-up points around the world.
 When we used them they were incredibly helpful and we saved more money going directly to them rather than to individual rental companies.

 We found the PJ Stopovers to be really useful and have included their link here.

 PLACES TO VISIT ON YOUR PELOPONNESE ROAD TRIP